albertocastillo2001/aiascoin/README.md

 If you do setup multiple masternodes on a single VPS, make sure the VPS is capable of running more than one masternode or your masternode rewards will suffer. **You have been warned.**

-Once you have setup the 2nd or more masternodes, use the output of the script for each masternode and follow the [steps above](https://github.com/click2install/aiascoin#how-to-setup-your-masternode-with-this-script-and-a-cold-wallet-on-your-pc) in your wallet, where each new masternode is a new line in your `masternode.conf` file. **NOTE:** All the port numbers in your masternode.conf file will be 10721 or the wallet will not re-start after you save the config file.
+Once you have setup the 2nd or more masternodes, use the output of the script for each masternode and follow the [steps above](https://github.com/albertocastillo2001/aiascoin#how-to-setup-your-masternode-with-this-script-and-a-cold-wallet-on-your-pc) in your wallet, where each new masternode is a new line in your `masternode.conf` file. **NOTE:** All the port numbers in your masternode.conf file will be 10721 or the wallet will not re-start after you save the config file.

 Note that multiple masternodes use only one instance of the `aiasd` and `aias-cli` binary files located in `/usr/local/bin` and they each have their own configuration located in `/home/<username>/.aiascore` folder.

 &nbsp;

 ## Bootstrapping from an existing node

+This new version of the script allows you to use an existing copy of the blockchain.
+When setting up a node, you can decide if you want to download a copy of the blockchain snapshot.
+If you do so, a file will be placed on the same directory where the script is located called `blockchain.zip`.
+From now on, this script will be used to bootstrap any new node you create on the same server.

+In case you have trouble with this method, you can use the old method indicated below:
 If you have an existing node running on the same VPS and you want to bootstrap your new node from the existing one so you dont have to wait for it to sync the blockchain you can run the following commands (as root) one at a time after the script finishes:
 ```
 systemctl stop <new node username>.service